The Pilgrim's Guide

 Hoping to incubate a unique idea about workplace design, I walked alone for 42 days from Melbourne to Sydney.
 My pilgrimage delivered 34 Signposts, a collection of insights which hold the promise to guide us to a better place to work.

-While firmly positioned within the shifting context of work, the Signposts point away from reactive solutions with a short shelf life.
+The Signposts point away from reactive solutions with a short shelf life.
 Instead, these markers are infused with a diversity of thought instilled by the pilgrimage and reclaim the forgotten qualities of solitude, boredom, adversity, and absurdity as mechanisms to deliver innovation and create improved working environments.